-Despite our water scarcity, we still have enough water for our economic growth and development - enough to meet our goals of a better life for all our people.
-So we can still say that "everything works with water".
+Despite our water scarcity, we still have enough water for our economic growth and development and to fulfil the potential of a better life for all our people.
+Despite scarce water resources, we can still say that "everything works with water".

-All jobs, be they in industry, in commerce, in agriculture or in tourism are in some way dependent on water.
-The generation of electricity, so central to a modern economy, is reliant on water.
+All jobs, be they in industry, in commerce, in agriculture or in tourism is in some way dependent on water.
+The generation of electricity, so essential to a modern economy, is reliant on water.
+"Everything works with water" - Domestic and urban water use about 11 % of the total.
+Mining and large industries use about 8 %.
+Afforestation uses about 8 % and irrigation uses about 54 % of water.
+Current water use for environmental purposes is estimated at around 19 % of national water use.

 People depend on water for life.
 This also does not need emphasising.
 I have spoken frequently of the hardship experienced by people who walk miles each day to fetch water for drinking and washing; of people who irrigate their crops with containers carried on their heads from the nearest water source.
 We know too of people whose only water supplies are polluted and unsuitable for drinking.
 Clean, ready water is a basic requirement for society.
-We cannot do without it.

-All this - a growing economy, a needy and increasing population, expanded access to water supplies and our increasing environmental obligations - means we need more water, not less.
+All this - a growing economy, a needy and increasing population, expanded access to water supplies and our increasing environmental obligations - presupposes a need for more water, not less.
 Yet, unless we continue to work at good water management, less is where we are heading at the moment.
 It is clear that we can expect even greater demands on our already stressed water resources.